arpitbbhayani/articles/blogs/function-overloading.md

     return self.fn(*args, **kwargs)

   def key(self, args=None):
-    """Returns the key that will uniquely identifies a function (even when it is overloaded).
+    """Returns the key that will uniquely identify a function (even when it is overloaded).
     """
     # if args not specified, extract the arguments from the